tc39/proposal-ses/README.md

 SES -- Secure ECMAScript -- is such a subset.

-SES derives an ocap environment from a conventional ES5 or ES2015 environment through a small number of carefully chosen modifications.
+SES derives an ocap environment from a conventional ECMAScript environment through a small number of carefully chosen modifications.
 SES specifies two particular sets of such modifications: (1) it requires that all the primordial objects -- objects like `Array.prototype`, mandated by the ECMAScript language